toolpath/syil/README.md

 **PROBEYSLOT**

 The Probe Slot Y macro probes the internal sides of a pocket in the Y direction and calculates the center.
-The A argument is the selected work coordinate(G54-59).
-The B argument is the width of the pocket in Y. The C argument enables inspection reporting which pops up a calculated width after the routine finishes.
+`A` is the selected work coordinate(G54-59).
+`B` is the width of the pocket in Y.
+`Q` enables inspection reporting which pops up a calculated width after the routine finishes.
 The Probe should be roughly centered and inside of the slot before beginning.

 ![probeSlotY](images/probeSlotY.PNG)